pasquini-dario/PLR/README.md

 The code needed to train a GAN generator is located inside the directory *PasswordGAN*.

 To train the generator, you need to create a training set first.
-You can do that by using the script *make_dataset.py*.
-Instructions:

-*make_dataset.py* takes three arguments as input:
+You can do that by using the script *make_dataset.py*. *make_dataset.py* takes three arguments as input:

-1. The first is the path to an txt file that contains the passwords you want to use to train the model. ⚠️ Every line of the file must be in the format: "[PASSWORD FREQUENCY] [PASSWORD]".
+1. The path to an txt file that contains the passwords you want to use to train the model. ⚠️ Every line of the file must be in the format: "[PASSWORD FREQUENCY] [PASSWORD]".
 For instance:

    ````
      49952 iloveyou